-Students study the purposes of religion generally and then consider the religious beliefs developed by the Catholic tradition in response to the big questions of life.
-Students study how particular beliefs within a religious tradition may be expressed through the other aspects of religion, and explore how this is intended to foster meaning for adherents.
-Students then consider the interaction between significant life experience and religion.
+In this unit students study the purposes of religion generally and then consider the religious beliefs developed by a religious tradition or religious denomination in response to the big questions of life.
+Students study how particular beliefs within a religious tradition or religious denomination may be expressed through the other aspects of religion, and explore how this is intended to foster meaning for adherents.
+Students then consider the interaction between significant life experiences and religion.